 Masks can also be assigned in the “Generation” group of every generator.
-Masks can be stacked on top of each other, allowing for both simple and complex rule sets governing the placement of nodes off a generator's parent.
+Masks can be stacked on top of each other, allowing for both simple and complex rule sets governing the placement of nodes off of a generator's parent.

 These settings at the top of the bar are common to all types of mask assets:

 |Inclusive||This mask will determine where growth is allowed.|

 |Exclusive||This mask will determine where growth is not allowed.|

 Fuzziness relaxes the results of this mask when it is applied.

 The type of mask can be set to Image, Terrain, or TexCoord.
 See further explanation below.